Skip to main content

 Jump to Dear Colleague letter from the Director on using AAVSO data

-The AAVSO International Database is the product of the ongoing extensive efforts and expertise of the volunteer observers who contribute the data and the AAVSO Headquarters technical staff who prepare and maintain the database with high quality-control standards.
+The AAVSO International Database is the product of the ongoing efforts and expertise of the volunteer observers who contribute the data and the AAVSO Headquarters technical staff who prepare and maintain the database with high quality-control standards.
+Please resepect their and our work by using these data in accordance with our policies.

 Formal policy: Acknowledgement for Using AAVSO Data

-Our policy for use and acknowledgement of the AAVSO and its data is as follows:
+Our policy for use and acknowledgement of the AAVSO and data from the International Database is as follows:

 1) For publication in all AAS Journal Publications:

 Please use the AAS facilities keyword "AAVSO" in your AAS journal publications.
-This keyword was assigned by the American Astronomical Society and helps us track data usage.
+This keyword was assigned by the American Astronomical Society and both raises the profile of the AAVSO observer community and helps us track data usage.

 2) Acknowledgement for data correlation/reference: